Motif In Film Explained (With Examples)

 Image source: https://bullybloggers.wordpress.com/2016/11/03/moonlight-the-sea-body-and-the-color-blue-by-macarena-gomez-barris/

-As you may have noticed, oranges show up as a symbolic motif often throughout Francis Ford Coppola’s The Godfather trilogy, almost always right before someone dies.
+As you may have noticed, oranges often appear as a symbolic motif throughout Francis Ford Coppola’s The Godfather trilogy, almost always right before someone dies.

-According to the theory I believe, courtesy of This Ruthless World, this motif of oranges is likely representative of Corleone’s old world, Sicily, with all its blood feuds and “honor code”, showing up in the new world of America.
+This motif of oranges likely represents Corleone’s old world, Sicily, with all its blood feuds and “honor code,” showing up in the new world of America.

-That’s why you always see the Mediterranean fruit right before someone gets killed.
-As Ruthless World writes, “We can leave behind everything but ourselves.”
+That’s why you always see the Mediterranean fruit before someone dies.

 latest?cb=20110106191503